robertrumney/navmesh-critter/README.md

 ## Additional Notes

-- This script assumes the presence of other components and scripts referenced but not provided in the code, such as `Car`, `Game`, `GameProgress`, and `ImproveRagdoll`.
-Make sure to implement or replace these components as needed to integrate the Animal script into your game.
+- This script assumes the presence of other components and scripts referenced but not provided in the code such as `ImproveRagdoll` [Located in Tools folder].
+Make sure to include this script in your project as well.

 ## License